-Verify the credibility of the parent company.
+Verify the reliability of the parent company.

 What the Disclosure Statement Says

-Obligations of licensee
+Obligations of Licensee

-Specify any financing arrangements.
-It should be clear if you will be required to purchase from any supplier.
-In the disclosure statement, it also explains what equipment, ongoing services, and training will be provided by the parent company.
+Be clear about any financing arrangements.
+Make it abundantly clear if you must purchase from any supplier.
+In the disclosure statement, it should also be specified which equipment, ongoing services and training will be provided by the parent company.

 The promises of the licensor.

-Obligation to the licensee
+Obligation of the Licensee